 A no-logs VPN with military-grade security, VPNCity operates 200+ servers across 41 countries.
 You can protect up to eight devices with one account.
-The downside, unlike many of our top vendors such as CyberGhost, you won't be able to unblock geo-restricted streaming services like Netflix.
+The downside, unlike many of our top vendors such as CyberGhost, you won't be able to stream Netflix in high-quality and with fast speeds.

 VPNCity is available in English, Chinese, Spanish, Polish, and Portugese.

 Does VPNCity Work with Netflix?

 I was able to unblock Netflix, Hulu, HBO GO, and BBC iPlayer.
 Unfortunately, VPNCity’s streaming-optimized servers are so slow that it took over five minutes of buffering to load an episode of Parks and Recreation.